OfficialValkyrie/Joint-Universal-Labelling-for-You/readme.md

-# Joint Universal Labelling for You
+# Joint Universal Labeling for You
-aka JULY, is an organization provided for the soul purpose of a better unified scripting Environment for our users.
+aka JULY, is an organization provided for the soul purpose of a better unified scripting environment for our users.

-## JULY Has Officially been created 👋
+## JULY has offically been created! 🎉

 Since UNC has retired, I've decided to step up as a member of the Exploiting Community and revive it to create a better environment for everyone in the community.
 I’ll be offering tutorials as time permits.